+Still, you don't get to be as profitable as Freshfields by clocking off early and the grind is “expected” by most.
 Much of this wedge comes from the firm's vast overseas network (it has 28 offices in 16 countries) – to which Freshies' youngsters have a pretty decent chance of being seconded.
-Over 40% have spent time abroad with the firm in locations such as Hong Kong, Singapore, New York and Berlin.
+40% have spent time abroad with the firm in locations such as Hong Kong, Singapore, New York and Berlin.

 And finally … perks.
 If you want top freebies, look no further than Freshfields: there's freshly made sushi every Tuesday and Thursday evening (by an expert chef, naturally), an in-house gym (free, of course), a winter ski trip (generously subsidised, you'll be unsurprised to learn) and theatre tickets (half price, darling).